Navigation Best Practices

 Your website’s purpose, no matter your business, is to communicate with your customers as effectively as possible.

 We must consider our landing pages as though they are speaking directly to our customers.
-In other words, imagine you’re getting coffee with them; you must be engaging and insightful, while not boring or
+In other words, imagine you’re getting coffee with them; you must be engaging and insightful, while not boring or long-winded.
+You must help to answer their questions as quickly and effectively as possible all while understanding why they are meeting with you in the first place.

 In an ideal world, we would know exactly why a customer is visiting with us before we meet with them.
 That way we can have our conversation points worked out ahead of time.
 This is why we advocate for single topic landing pages.
 However today, I’m going to focus on website navigation and how to utilize it the best.